seborama/govcr/README.md

 You are welcome to submit a PR to contribute.

-Please follow a TDD workflow: tests must be present and avoid toxic DDT (dev driven testing).
+Please try and follow a TDD workflow: tests must be present and as much as is practical to you, avoid toxic DDT (development driven testing).